XP-Tekurai99/Neural-Network-Essentials/Neural Networks/Generative Adversarial Networks/GANS.md

 Generate new data: Once the generator network has been trained, it can be used to generate new samples of data that are similar to the data it was trained on.

 This is just a general overview of how to create a generative neural network using a GAN.
-The details of the architecture and training process will depend on the specific application and the type of data you are generating.
+The details of the architecture and training process will depend on the specific application and the type of data being generated.